Five Starter Pieces: Quantum Information Science via Semi-definite Programs

 Entanglement is a patently non-classical aspect of quantum states.
 Any bipartite quantum state on $\HC_a \ot \HC_b$ is said to be entangled if the state's density operator $\rho_{ab}$ cannot be expressed as a convex combination,

-of pure product states $\ket{\psi_i} \ot \ket{\phi_i} \in \HC_a \ot \HC_b$ where $p_i \geq 0$ and $\sum_i p_i = 1$.
+of pure product states $\ket{\psi_i} \ot \ket{\phi_i}$ on the tensor product~(see discussion containing~\eqref{tenProd5} for the definition) of $\HC_a$ and $\HC_b$; here $p_i \geq 0$ and $\sum_i p_i = 1$.
 A quantum state with a density operator of the form in~\eqref{sepState} is called a separable state.
 In what follows, we discuss criteria for the separability of quantum states.
-When $\rho_{ab}$ is a pure state, i.e., $\rho_{ab}^2 = \rho_{ab}$, then criteria for separability of $\rho_{ab}$ is relatively easy~(see discussion at end of Sec.~\ref{SStatesDirac}).
-To discuss criterion of separability that apply more generally, we need a notion called the {\em extension} of a density operator.
+When $\rho_{ab}$ is a pure state, i.e., $\rho_{ab}^2 = \rho_{ab}$, then criteria for separability of $\rho_{ab}$ is relatively easy~(see discussion at the end of Sec.~\ref{SStatesDirac}).
+To discuss a criterion of separability that applies more generally, we need a notion called the {\em extension} of a density operator.

 Consider a density operator $\rho_{ab}$ on $\HC_{ab}$.
 For any integer $n \geq 1$, let $\HC_{bk}$ be a space of a dimension equal to that of $\HC_{b}$ and